dduck66/hello-world/README.md

 7. text added in VS in branch "newfeature"
 8. text added in VS in branch "newfeature"
 9. text added in Github in branch "newfeature"
+10. text added in Github in branch "newfeature"